cqfn/pdd/README.md

 # @todo #55:45min Puzzle description
 @todo #67/DES Puzzle description
 ;; @todo #678:40m/DEV Puzzle description
-// TODO: #TEST-21:30min Puzzle description
+// TODO #TEST-21:30min Puzzle description
 ```

-Here `DES` and `DEV` are the roles of people who must fix that puzzles;
+Here `DES` and `DEV` are the roles of people who must fix these puzzles;
 `45min` and `40m` is the amount of time the puzzle should take;
 `224`, `55`, `67`, `678` and `TEST-21` are the IDs of the tickets
 these puzzles are coming from.